Colin-b/pyxelrest/README.md

 You can also update the [YAML](http://yaml.org/start.html) configuration file (`%APPDATA%\pyxelrest\configuration\services.yml`) yourself.

-Each section name will be used as the related formulas category within Microsoft Excel.
+Each section name will be used as the related formulas category within [Microsoft Excel].

 Each formula will be prefixed by the section name (only [a-zA-Z0-9_] characters will be kept).